konnerhorton/bedrock-ge/README.md

 - Use Bedrock and provide [feedback](#-feedback) 🪲
 - Share how you use Bedrock 🏗️
-- Help each other out, e.g. by replying to questions in the [discussions](https://github.com/orgs/bedrock-gi/discussions) or [`bedrock-gi` issues](https://github.com/bedrock-engineer/bedrock-ge/issues) 🤝
+- Help each other out, e.g. by replying to questions in the [discussions](https://github.com/orgs/bedrock-engineer/discussions) or [`bedrock-ge` issues](https://github.com/bedrock-engineer/bedrock-ge/issues) 🤝
 - Spread the word about Bedrock 🤩
 - Documentation and tutorials 📃
 - Most pages on the [bedrock.engineer](https://bedrock.engineer/) website can be edited, so if you see a spelling mistake or have a suggestion on how to explain something better, please smash that button! 🖱️💥